tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/16-algo-challenge-02/README.md

 3. Define a function called `check_strength` that takes in a string parameter called `password`.

-    1. Create two boolean variables called `contains_number` and `contains_letter`.
-Set them to False.
+    * Create two Boolean variables called `contains_number` and `contains_letter`.
+Set them to `False`.

-    2. Initialize a `count` variable and set it to 0.
+    * Initialize a `count` variable and set it to 0.

-    3. Loop through each character in the `password` and increment the `count` variable by 1 for each character.
+    * Loop through each character in the `password` and increment the `count` variable by 1 for each character.

-    4. Create an if-else statement that loops through each character in `password` and updates `contains_number` or `contains_letter` to True.
+    * Create an if-else statement that loops through each character in `password` and updates `contains_number` or `contains_letter` to `True`.

 4. Create an if-else statement for the following:

-    1. If `password` contains equal to or fewer than 6 characters and consists only of numbers, print "Your password is too weak."
+    * If `password` contains 6 or fewer characters and consists only of numbers, print "Your password is too weak".

-    2. Else if `password` contains more than 6 characters and consists of at least one number and at least one letter, print "Your password is a strong password".
+    * Else if `password` contains more than 6 characters and consists of at least one number and at least one letter, print "Your password is a strong password".

-    3. Else, print "Your password is of average strength."
+    * Else, print "Your password is of average strength".

-5. Declare a variable as `user_input_password` with an input stating "Input your password: ".
+5. Declare a variable as `user_input_password` with an input stating "Input your password:"

-6. Call the check_strength function with the `user_input_password`.
+6. Call the `check_strength` function with `user_input_password`.

 7. Execute the Python program.

-    1. Open your terminal/git bash.
+    * Open the command line.

-    2. From within the terminal/git bash run `source activate PythonData` to activate your virtual environment.
+    * Run `source activate PythonData` to activate your virtual environment.

-    3. Navigate to the directory that is holding this code drill.
+    * Navigate to the directory that is holding this code drill.

-    4. Run `python filename.py` to test your output.
+    * Run `python filename.py` to test your output.

 ---